-In this paper we concentrate on the spatial structure of \civ\ absorption systems, signposted through the \ion{C}{iv} $\lambda\lambda$1548,1550 doublet, an easy-to-find and representative tracer of the cool and warm CGM at $z \gtrsim 1.5$~\citep[e.g., ][]{Schaye03, Songaila05, DOdorico10, DOdorico13, Cooksey13, Boksenberg15, Hasan20}.
-Measurements using both transverse~\citep[e.g., ][]{DOdorico06,Martin10, Maitra19,Mintz22} and line-of-sight~\citep[e.g., ][]{Scannapieco06,Boksenberg15,Welsh2025} correlations show that the clustering amplitude of strong \civ\ absorbers on Mpc scales is comparable to galaxy clustering.
-Since the \civ-galaxy cross-correlation is also significant \citep{Adelberger05b,Banerjee23}, the picture that emerges is consistent with \civ\ arising predominantly in enriched gas associated with galaxy halos and their surrounding environments.
-However, these studies have focused mostly on larger scales, with very few studies venturing into small-scale clustering of the CGM (e.g., \citealt{Rauch01,Lopez24}).
-Here we present the largest archival sample of echelle spectra of closely separated quasar pairs and use it to measure the \ion{C}{iv} two-point autocorrelation function over transverse scales from the sub-kpc and up to a few Mpc.
-This allows us to estimate both the scale of the CGM and the sizes of individual clouds of \ion{C}{iv}.
-Throughout this article, we assume a $\Lambda$CDM cosmology with parameters $H_0=70\,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, $\Omega_m=0.3$, and $\Omega_\Lambda=0.7$.
+In this work, we concentrate on the spatial structure of \civ\ absorption systems that are signposted through the \ion{C}{iv} $\lambda\lambda$1548,1550 doublet, which is an easy-to-find and representative tracer of the cool and warm CGM at $z \gtrsim 1.5$~\citep[e.g., ][]{Schaye03, Songaila05, DOdorico10, DOdorico13, Cooksey13, Boksenberg15, Hasan20}.
+Measurements using transverse~\citep[e.g., ][]{DOdorico06,Martin10, Maitra19,Mintz22} and line-of-sight~\citep[e.g., ][]{Scannapieco06,Boksenberg15,Welsh2025} correlations show that the clustering amplitude of strong \civ\ absorbers on megaparsec scales is comparable to galaxy clustering.
+Since the \civ-galaxy cross correlation is also significant \citep{Adelberger05b,Banerjee23}, the picture that emerges is consistent with \civ\ predominantly arising in enriched gas associated with galaxy halos and their surrounding environments.
+However, studies on the clustering of the CGM are mostly focused on large scales~\citep[e.g., ][]{DOdorico06,Martin10, Maitra19,Mintz22}, and only very few ventured into the small-scale clustering of the CGM (e.g., \citealt{Rauch01,Lopez24}).
+We present the largest archival sample of echelle spectra of closely separated quasar pairs and use it to measure the \ion{C}{iv} two-point autocorrelation function over transverse scales from the subkiloparsec and up to a few megaparsec.
+This allows us to estimate the scale of the CGM and the sizes of individual clouds of \ion{C}{iv}.
+We assume a $\Lambda$CDM cosmology with parameters $H_0=70\,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, $\Omega_m=0.3$, and $\Omega_\Lambda=0.7$ throughout.
 Every distance measurement is comoving, unless stated otherwise.